 That’s all there is to it!
-But if you want to learn more about the different color modes available and when each one is useful, read on.
+But if you want to learn more about the different color profiles available and when each one is useful, read on.
 I’ll try not to get so technical that it all becomes nonsense jargon, but color modes are a very technical subject, so please forgive me in advance.

 Table of Contents

-3 Common Color Modes
+3 Common Color Modes/Profiles